amilford87/tweeter/README.md

 - Tweet up to 140 characters
 - See when tweets were posted
 - Be a part of the conversation by posting tweets and seeing other tweets in a timeline
+- Start tweeting right away with the push of the 'Compose' button!

 ## Screenshots
 !["Screenshot of the Tweeter layout"](https://github.com/amilford87/tweeter/blob/master/docs/tweeter-layout.png?raw=true)